Diana, Princess of Wales: In popular culture and art

-In 2017, Prince William and Prince Harry commissioned two documentaries to mark the 20th anniversary of her death.
+In 2017, William and Harry commissioned two documentaries to mark the 20th anniversary of her death.
 The first of the two, Diana, Our Mother: Her Life and Legacy, was broadcast on ITV and HBO on 24 July 2017.
 This film focuses on Diana's legacy and humanitarian efforts for causes such as AIDS, landmines, homelessness and cancer.
 The second documentary, Diana, 7 Days, aired on 27 August on BBC and focused on Diana's death and the subsequent outpouring of grief.
-She was also been depicted by contemporary painter Sam McKinniss in a 2017 exhibition that included portraits of musicians Prince and Lorde, actress Drew Barrymore, and author Joan Didion.